-Two month ago I was contacted by an agency who asked me if I am interested to shoot landscapes for them, and in those landscapes there would be some influencers and luxury watches.
+Two month ago I was contacted by an agency who asked me if I was interested to shoot landscapes for them, and in those landscapes there would be some influencers and luxury watches.
 They wanted me to shoot beautiful landscapes like they saw on my instagram and would inspire people to travel.

 Great, I thought, it was the first time someone wanted to hire me because of landscapes, of course I was willing to do that.